samelstob/notes/management-notes/algorithms/mit-videos.md

 # Lecture 20: Dynamic Programming II: Text Justification, Blackjack

+Powerful technique to design algorithms especially to solve optimisation problems where you want to maximise or minimise something.

 DP ~ "Careful brute force"
   - Reduce the exponential search space to a polynomial one DP ~ Guessing + recursion + memoization